 ‘That’s why you look so cute’

 Says a woman who’s shopping with her husband at Target.
-Back at Yuma we visit the shopping-mall area before we head to a hotel -The Historic Coronado Motor Hotel built in 1938-, and I am so overwhelmed by the giant shops that I buy way too much.
-My panniers loaded with beauty products -I soon try to discharge the shampoo which is nice but too heavy- I ask Ton what she meant with this: ‘That’s why you look so cute’.
+Back at Yuma I visit the shopping-mall area before I head to a hotel -The Historic Coronado Motor Hotel built in 1938-, and I am so overwhelmed by the giant shops that I buy way too much.
+My panniers loaded with beauty products -I soon try to discharge the shampoo which is nice but too heavy- I wonder what she meant with this: ‘That’s why you look so cute’.
 It could be that I am not fat, that I am rather small and dressed in a pink stretchy T-shirt full with stains.
 I might actually look cute.

 The quietness of the desert

-There’s hardly any traffic on the roads and tracks we choose, even though I pull a freshly dead coyote from the tarmac.
-It is heavenly to wake up in a tent, where we do some pleasant cycling and consume lot’s of food and chai.
-It is each day a gift to step out of the tent right into full Nature to witness a clear blue sky.
+There’s hardly any traffic on the roads and tracks I choose, even though I pull a freshly dead coyote from the tarmac.
+It is heavenly to wake up in a tent, where I do some pleasant cycling and consume lot’s of food and chai.
+It is each day a gift to step out of the tent right into full nature to witness a clear blue sky.
 I am surrounded by absolute quietness.